XM1203 non-line-of-sight cannon

-The rate of fire in the proposed system would have enabled more rounds sent downrange in a given amount of time, allowing more firepower per system than available with the current M109 system.
+The rate of fire in the proposed system would have enabled more rounds to be fired in a given amount of time, allowing more firepower per system than available with the current M109 system.
 Another capability offered by the NLOS Cannon was multiple rounds simultaneous impact (MRSI) where the cannon fires a sequence of several rounds at different trajectories such that the rounds all hit the same target at the same time, resulting in little or no reaction time for the enemy to adjust its position.
 This was accomplished by including the autoloader from the Crusader project which achieved the goals of a much improved fire rate with a reduction in required crew.

 The proposed system was envisioned as part of a fast mobile force networked via improved communications and data capabilities to allow rapid response with enhanced accuracy with the view to reducing friendly fire incidents along with lessened collateral damage, while providing superior protective artillery fire to units requiring gunfire support.
 Navigation of the vehicle and targeting information were provided via GPS and networked information systems.

 Improvements in the refueling arrangements and automation of ammunition reloading reduced the amount of time spent on resupply and during which the gun would be unavailable for combat support.
 This also allowed the system to use a crew of two instead of five.

 The NLOS-C was among the heaviest of the eight MGV variants.
 In June 2003, the NLOS-C was projected to weigh 25.3 tons at essential combat capability and 29.2 tons at full combat capability.

 The NLOS-C had especially high commonality with the NLOS-Mortar vehicle.

 History

-BAE Systems developed a concept technology demonstrator testbed.
-BAE completed testing the demonstrator in early 2006.
+BAE Systems developed a concept technology demonstrator test bed with an M777 howitzer 155 mm gun tube.
+BAE completed testing of the demonstrator in early 2006.

-In May 2008, BAE revealed the first Non-Line-of-Sight Cannon prototype.
+In May 2008, BAE revealed the first NLOS-C prototype.
 Prototype 1 made its first public appearance on the National Mall, in Washington in June 2008.
 Eight prototypes were delivered to the U.S. Army's Yuma Proving Ground in Arizona by 2009.
 BAE produced five prototypes.

 In April 2009 Defense Secretary Robert Gates recommended that the MGV program be terminated.
 Congress had directed that the Army continue working on the NLOS-C as a separate initiative.
-In December, Pentagon acquisition chief Ashton Carter directed the Army to cancel the NLOS-C. Carter directed the Army to begin work on the Paladin Improvement Program (M109A7).
+In December, Defense acquisition chief Under Secretary of Defense for Acquisition, Technology, and Logistics, Ashton Carter directed the Army to cancel the program.
+Carter directed the Army to begin work on the Paladin Improvement Program (M109A7).
 The electric rammer from the NLOS-C and some of the electric drives were integrated into the M109A7.